DoctorKhan/The-Social-Game-Book/src/10_part/040_clue_festival_power_play.md

 # The Laboratory in the Desert

 The grackles were a clue.
 Bali was a proof of concept.
-But could modern, disconnected Westerners still access this innate social intelligence?
+But could modern, inauthentic, and disorganized Westerners still access this innate social intelligence?
 I needed a control group for modern society, a place where the usual rules were temporarily suspended.

 I found it in the most unlikely of places: a temporary city of 70,000 strangers in the Nevada desert.